Riviera Country Club In Orland Park Ordered Closed; Couples Say They Put Down Money With Operator Who Turned Out To Be Convicted Scammer

 “They’re playing on your emotions, really,” said Greg O’Connor.

-The village revoked the Riviera’s liquor license this week, and the property owner asked that the business license be pulled as well.READ MORE: Concert Venue Metro Requiring Proof Of COVID-19 Vaccination For All Events
+The village revoked the Riviera’s liquor license this week, and the property owner asked that the business license be pulled as well.READ MORE: Woman Pistol-Whipped At CTA Blue Line Stop In Bucktown

 Jessica McCague and Aleah Tyrcha also booked an Aug.
 14 wedding date at the Riviera.